SystemsApproach/private5g/cloud.rst

 management system using open source tools.

-Before getting into the details, it is important to remember that mobile cell service (both voice and broadband) has been offered as a Telco service for 40 years.
+Before getting into the details, it is important to remember that mobile cellular service (both voice and broadband) has been offered as a Telco service for 40 years.
 Treating it as a managed cloud service is a significant departure from that history, most notably in how the connectivity it provides is operated and managed.
-As a consequence, the Cloud Management Platform described in this chapter is significantly different than the legacy OSS/BSS mechanisms that have traditionally been the centerpiece of the Telco management machinery.
+As a consequence, the Cloud Management Platform described in this chapter is significantly different from the legacy OSS/BSS mechanisms that have traditionally been the centerpiece of the Telco management machinery.
 The terminology is also different, but that only matters if you are trying to map Telco terminology onto cloud terminology (which we are not).
-We take up the "terminology mapping problem" in a companion book, and focus instead on a from-scratch cloud-based design.
+We take up the "terminology mapping problem" in a companion book, and here focus instead on a from-scratch cloud-based design.

 .. _reading_ops: